 Your academic application letter should demonstrate your ability to reach out to all types of students, work with the community, and raise funds to improve the school.

 Incorporating the school’s mission statement, or giving the nod to it, is a sure way to land your resume in the “to read” pile.
-By including or discussing the mission statement, you show the reader you understand what the school is all about, and you are eager to promote it.
-Educational administrators want to know they are hiring teachers who are like-minded, be a good fit, and work hard to achieve the same results.
+By including or discussing the mission statement, you show the reader you understand what the school is all about and are eager to promote it.
+Educational administrators want to know they are hiring like-minded teachers, being a good fit, and working hard to achieve the same results.